francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 "ABCDEF" to the application.
-The packets received through the network are acknowledged using a regular ACK frame and the recovered source symbol is acknowledged using a SYMBOL_ACK frame.
-The SYMBOL_ACK frame simply lists the IDs of the recovered source symbols.
+The packets received through the network are acknowledged using a regular ACK frame and the recovered source symbol is acknowledged using a SYMBOL_ACK frame that lists the IDs of the recovered source symbols.

 ~~~~
         QUIC Sender                               QUIC Receiver